Hu7ein/Compose-Automation/README.md

 IDE used is Eclipse version 2021-06 -> https://www.eclipse.org/downloads/download.php?file=/oomph/epp/2021-06/R/eclipse-inst-jre-win64.exe

+email_list.txt is also uploaded you can make your own, only conditon is emails should be seperated by ',' (comma).

 java runtime environment used is 1.8

 all required JAR files are uploaded in the repo